 A Third Of Food Is Wasted!

-Most people will do a weekly food shop, which is probably a good thing - it encourages you to use what you already have… But, on the other hand, buying more frequently can mean only buying what you need, so there’s probably a good balance in there somewhere… At least, that’s what we’ve found… But, either way, we still find ourselves throwing out food scraps and the occasional out of date item.
-That’s why we’ve been looking into home composting A LOT lately!
-Not only will our back garden thank us for it, but the planet will too, because food sent to land fill emits green house gases whilst a compost heap actually captures them!
+Most people do a weekly food shop, which is probably a good thing - it encourages you to use what you already have… But, on the other hand, buying more frequently can mean only buying what you need, so there’s probably a good balance in there somewhere...
+Either way, we still find ourselves throwing out food scraps and the occasional out of date item, so we’ve been looking into home composting A LOT lately!
+Not only will our back garden thank us for it, but the planet will too!
+Because food sent to land fill emits green house gases whilst a compost heap actually captures them!

 Single Use Swaps!

 Anything single-use quite simply creates a lot of waste… Drinks bottles, coffee cups, cutlery, cling film, paper towels, disposable razors, make up wipes and even sanitary products can all be easily swapped for reusables!
 Honestly - the list goes on!